-Reason:- To ensure a satisfactory landscaped setting for the development and the protection of existing important landscape features, in the interests of visual amenity, in accordance with Policies S1 and EQ6 of the High Peak Local Plan 2016 and the National Planning Policy Framework.
+Reason: To ensure the continued well-being of the trees in the interests of the amenity and environmental quality of the locality, in accordance with Policy EQ9 of the adopted High Peak Local Plan 2016

-5. All soft landscaping comprised in the approved details of landscaping shall be carried out in the first planting and seeding season following the first occupation of the building(s) or the completion of the development whichever is the sooner; All shrubs, trees and hedge planting shall be maintained free from weeds and shall be protected from damage by vermin and stock.
-Any trees or plants which, within a period of five years, die, are removed, or become seriously damaged or diseased shall be replaced in the next planting season with others of a similar size and species, unless otherwise agreed in writing by the Local Planning Authority.
+- 3. Within two months of the date of this consent a landscape restoration and management plan, including soft and hard landscaping at the site, replacement planting, long term design objectives, management responsibilities and maintenance schedules for all landscape areas, has been submitted to and approved in writing by the local planning authority.
+The landscape management plan shall be carried out as approved in accordance with the approved details. - Reason: In the interests of visual amenity, in accordance with Policy EQ6 of the adopted High Peak Local Plan 2016 - 4.
+All soft landscaping comprised in the approved details of landscaping shall be carried out in the first planting and seeding season following the first occupation of the building(s) or the completion of the development whichever is the sooner; All shrubs, trees and hedge planting shall be maintained free from weeds and shall be protected from damage by vermin and stock.
+Any trees or plants which, within a period of five years, die, are removed, or become seriously damaged or diseased shall be replaced in the next planting season with others of a similar size and species, unless otherwise agreed in writing by the local planning authority.
 All hard landscaping shall also be carried out in accordance with the approved details prior to the occupation of any part of the development or in accordance with a programme to be agreed in writing with the Local Planning Authority.

-Reason:- To ensure a satisfactory landscaped setting for the development and the protection of existing important landscape features, in the interests of visual amenity, in accordance with Policies S1 and EQ6 of the High Peak Local Plan 2016 and the National Planning Policy Framework.
+Reason: In the interests of visual amenity, in accordance with Policy EQ6 of the adopted High Peak Local Plan 2016